 A cat stands on one leg in imitation of a holy man while plump mice gather around.
 A family of elephants, with several calves in tow, approaches a river to drink.
 Half human-half snake figures slither up a crevice.
 Holy men stand on one foot while gazing into the sun.
 All these and more—including over one hundred depictions of humans, deities, spirits and animals—populate a massive relief sculpture, often called The Great Relief, near the coast in Mamallapuram (also known as Mahabalipuram), in southeast India.
 This particular relief is the most well-known of the monuments at Mamallapuram that were carved from massive granite boulders naturally scattered throughout the region (there are over one hundred of these in situ carvings).
 This carving is one of the largest relief sculptures in the world, measuring 83 x 38 feet (25 x 12 meters), covering most of the faces of two adjoining boulders, with a large cleft in the center.

-This enigmatic artwork was created during the Pallava Dynasty (3rd-9th centuries, C.E.).
+This enigmatic artwork was created during the Pallava Dynasty (third-ninth centuries C.E.).
 Despite its long history of at least 1,200 years and plenty of scholarly attention, experts remain uncertain about its precise subject matter.
 It has been variously interpreted as a visual narrative of the “Descent of the Ganges,” “Arjuna’s Penance,” or other stories from the vast Hindu tradition.

 Who were the Pallavas?